 - 1 teaspoon oil

-- oil for frying - as required
+- oil – for deep frying, as required

 Instructions

-making aloo sabzi
+Making aloo sabzi

 - Add the chopped tomatoes and saute till the tomatoes become soft and pulpy.